Purdue enters into agreement with SPARX Enterprises.

 Tom Schott oversees the athletics department communications area, including media relations, social media and the website.
-He started at Purdue as a graduate intern in July of 1990 and subsequently was promoted to assistant sports information director (1991), associate sports information director (1995), sports information director (2000), interim assistant athletics director (2006), assistant athletics director (2007), associate athletics director (2011) and senior associate athletics director (2011).
+He started at Purdue as a graduate intern in July of 1990 and subsequently was promoted to assistant sports information director (1991), associate sports information director (1995), sports information director (2000), interim assistant athletics director (2006), assistant athletics director (2007), associate athletics director (2011) and senior associate athletics director (2014).

 Schott served as the primary communications/sports information contact for football from 1998 to 2009 and continues to work closely with the program.
-He has worked 198 consecutive games through the 2013 season, accompanied the Boilermakers to 11 bowl games and promoted two consensus All-Americans - punter Travis Dorsch in 2001 and wide receiver Taylor Stubblefield in 2004 - as well as Maxwell Award winner Drew Brees and John Mackey Award winner Tim Stratton in 2000.
+He has worked 198 consecutive games through the 2013 season, accompanied the Boilermakers to 11 bowl games, and promoted two consensus All-Americans - punter Travis Dorsch in 2001 and wide receiver Taylor Stubblefield in 2004 - as well as Maxwell Award winner Drew Brees and John Mackey Award winner Tim Stratton in 2000.
 Schott was featured on ESPN for his Heisman Trophy campaign for quarterback Kyle Orton in 2004.

 In 2007, Schott was recipient of the Scoop Hudgins Outstanding SID Award from the All-American Football Foundation.
 He was honored with the Helping Hand Award by the Indiana Sportswriters and Sportscasters Association in 2008.

 Schott is author of the "Purdue University Football Vault: The History of the Boilermakers," published in 2008, and co-author of "Tales From Boilermaker Country," published in 2003.

 Previously at Purdue, Schott worked with cross country, track and field, and wrestling (1990-91); volleyball (1991-97); and women's basketball (1991-99).
 He was honored as one of the nation's top five women's basketball sports information directors by the "Women's Basketball Journal" in 1999.
-Since 2000, Schott has done radio play-by-play for softball.
+Since 2000, Schott has done radio play-by-play for Boilermaker softball.

 Schott is volunteer vice president of the Joe Tiller/Northwest Indiana Chapter of the National Football Foundation, a non-profit organization that promotes amateur football.